-Benefits of Sprouting Lentils:
+Benefits of sprouting lentils:

 - Lentils contain phytic acid, which can be difficult to digest.
-Sprouting neutralizes the phytic acid which means more vitamins and minerals can be absorbed by your body as they’re digested.
+Sprouting neutralizes the phytic acid, which means more vitamins and minerals can be absorbed by your body as they’re digested.

 - When you sprout lentils, you’re actually starting the germination process, which changes the composition of the lentils.
 Sprouting increases the amounts of vitamins and minerals in the lentils, especially B vitamins and carotene.

-- Sprouting also produces Vitamin C.
+- Sprouting produces Vitamin C.

 How to sprout lentils:

 1. Put the dry lentils in a jar.
 Add water and let sit overnight.
 Remember that the lentils will eventually almost triple in size so be sure your container is big enough.
-I used about 2/3 c dry lentils in a 1 quart mason jar and added about 2 cups water and there was plenty of room.
+I used about 2/3 cup dry lentils in a 1 quart mason jar and added about 2 cups water, and there was plenty of room.
 Don’t put an airtight lid on the jar.
 I used a piece of thin cloth (cheesecloth would be perfect) and secured it with the ring part of the jar top.

 2. Drain the water out of the jar, replace the cloth and let the jar sit on the counter, out of direct sunlight.
 Every 12 hours, add water to the jar, give it a swirl and then drain it out again.